Thursday, February 1, 2024

 Aloy is not rationalistic, so she is not truly intelligent, and since she approves of or does nothing to outwardly object to the planned torturous execution of Dervahl, she is she is not ultimately kind or just in ways that truly matter.
 In part due to the enhanced perception from her Focus device, she is only prone to make observation-prompted inferences that happen to be true--if her senses are accurately perceiving things, which she never bothers to dwell on!
 She is absolutely not presented as someone who avoids assumptions and recognizes reason and its distinction from the senses and natural world, and she is even puzzled by the supposed "impossibility" of her seeming mother living many centuries prior.
 Since scientific laws and correlations are not logically necessary in themselves like axioms, they could be changed at any moment, and she pretends otherwise.

 Aloy is not the only idiotic character, though Zero Dawn uses the characters to explore concepts of actual depth, like how technology could be mistaken for deities.
 The AIs themselves are delusional: for example, GAIA, designed to resurrect and foster life on Earth, says that in her creator Elizabet Sobeck, all things are possible, a laughably pathetic logical impossibility.
 Axioms cannot be false, along with anything else that does not necessitate contradiction; thus, neither Elizabet Sobeck nor God could do all things.
-From confusing subjective scientific perceptions for certain knowledge of how things objectively are to assuming that the sun is a divine being rather than a distant but probably natural source of light, characters like Sylens and Helix are little better than GAIA.
+From confusing subjective scientific perceptions for rationalistic knowledge of how things objectively are to assuming that the sun is a divine being rather than a distant but probably natural source of light, characters like Sylens and Helix are little better than GAIA.
 Neither Aloy nor Sun-King Avad, the kindness-fixated ruler who has made progressive reforms after ending his father's tyrannical reign (including some that are Biblically valid), oppose plans to have someone tortured to death in a prolonged manner by another tribe because it will promote unity among the tribes.

 There is a great deal that Zero Dawn touches on at least to some extent, like whether artificial intelligences like GAIA and the genocidal, malfunctioning HADES are actually conscious--the game makes it seem as if they are.
 Likewise, it portrays both a society transitioning from patriarchy to egalitarianism (the Carja) and a matriarchal society that, while it has some sexist ideas about men and about the alleged glory of mothers, is functionally gender egalitarian on many levels (the Nora).
 The ways technology can be used to undo problems brought about by technology, whether or not emotional affection is important alongside rationality (not that anyone in the game is truly, thoroughly rational to any degree!), and the obvious fallacies in natural theology as commonly embraced all receive some attention as well.
-Some of these things and the way the game handles them are the subject of future posts, such as how the game promotes not only the error holding scientific familiarity is rationality, but also the error that without kindness, one's life is wasted.
+Some of these things and the way the game handles them are the subject of future posts, such as how the game promotes not only the error that scientific familiarity is rationality, but also the error that without kindness, one's life is wasted.

 Conclusion